How to install the µTest++ Testing Framework

 Status

-The micro-test-plus library is fully functional, and it is used to test several projects in the µOS++ framework.
+The micro-test-plus library is fully operational and is employed to test multiple projects within the µOS++ framework.

 Testing